 All county property owners retain the right to file a formal complaint against the valuation of their property with the Montgomery County Board of Revision (BOR).
-Complaint forms must be filed between Jan 1st and April 1st of 2013.
+Complaint forms must be filed between Jan 1st and March 31st.
+Complaint forms are accessible through the link below.

 The BOR is a quasi-judicial body comprised of a representative from the Auditor's Office, the Treasurer's Office and the Board of County Commissioners.
 The BOR is responsible for hearing and adjudicating complaints regarding the assessed valuation of real property within the county.
 The objective of the BOR is to ensure that all real property is valued fairly and equitably and that all taxpayers are guaranteed equal treatment.